MrBartusek/SotLedger/README.md

 npm install
 ```

-And on the end setup authentation token:
+And on the end setup authentication token:

 ## 🦜 `rat` token

-Unfortunetly, Sea Of Thieves don't provide any official API at this points so this project uses slighty hacky way of authentaching user.
+Unfortunately, Sea Of Thieves doesn't provide any official API at this points so this project uses a slightly hacky way of authenticating a user.

-When you login to Microsoft account at [Sea Of Thieves Website](https://www.seaofthieves.com) a `rat` cookie is saved to your browser so you don't have to use retype your login credintials every visit.
+When you log in to Microsoft account at [Sea Of Thieves Website](https://www.seaofthieves.com) a `rat` cookie is saved to your browser so you don't have to use retype your login credentials every visit.

-**❗ And there is a catch 🎣** `rat` token is used to **acces your account** so you shoud **never** provide your token to any unthrusted source.
-SotLedger is open source and runs on your local machine and it's code is mantained as clean as possibly but, still you shouldn't thrust random text file on the internet.
-That is **strongly** adwised to review project code before providing your token.
+**❗ And there is a catch 🎣** `rat` token is used to **access your account** so you should **never** provide your token to any untrusted source.
+SotLedger is open source and runs on your local machine and its code is maintained as clean as possible but, still, you shouldn't trust random text file on the internet.
+That is **strongly** advised to review project code before providing your token.

-To retrive your token you can use [EditThisCookie](http://www.editthiscookie.com) extension.
-To provide it to program, create `token.txt` file and paste token intro it.
+To retrieve your token you can use [EditThisCookie](http://www.editthiscookie.com) extension.
+To provide it to program, create `token.txt` file and paste token introit.

 ## ☠️ Usage
 ```sh